 Include all business expenses in boxes 1.46 to 1.48 and 1.51 to 1.63.
-Include wages funded by payments under the Coronavirus Job Retention Scheme in box 1.51.
 You can use flat rate amounts for certain business expenses rather than the actual amount.
 You'll find information on flat rate amounts (simplified expenses) in Helpsheet 222.